SlimeVR/SlimeVR-Docs-Site/src/quick-setup.md

 The SlimeVR Server now has automatic assignment for SteamVR trackers, this shows what toggles will activate for each set:

-* Lower-Body Set (5 trackers) - Waist and feet.
+* Lower-Body Set (5 trackers) - Chest, waist, knees and feet.
-* Core Set (5 trackers with one extension) - Chest, waist and feet.
+* Core Set (5 trackers with one extension) - Chest, waist, knees and feet.
 * Enhanced Core Set (5 trackers with three extensions) - Chest, waist, knees and feet.
 * Full-Body Set (7 trackers with three extensions) - Chest, waist, knees, feet and elbows.